 Cover the entire pumpkin including the sides with Smooth Finish Paintable Coating.
 Let it completely dry.
 Lightly sand the coating with fine grit sandpaper.
 Remove excess coating.

-Start painting the pumpkin with the darkest color, in this case dark blue.
-Wet a paintbrush by dipping it into water and then into the acrylic paint.
-Wipe excess of on a paper towel to dilute the paint and make it thin like watercolor.
+Start painting the pumpkin with the darkest color, in this case, dark blue.
+Wet a paintbrush by dipping it into the water and then into the acrylic paint.
+Wipe excess off with a paper towel to dilute the paint and make it thin like watercolor.